 Finian’s Rainbow (1968), a musical starring Fred Astaire, Petula Clark, Don Francks, Keenan Wynn, Tommy Steele, Barbara Hancock, and Dolph Sweet.
 Finian (Fred Astaire) heads for Rainbow Valley with a hidden pot of gold in his bag, and his daughter Sharon (Petula Clark).
 Directed by Francis Ford Coppola, the score and sound of Finian’s Rainbow were nominated for Academy Awards, but lost to Oliver!
 Finian’s Rainbow was nominated for several Golden Globes, but lost to competitors – Best Picture – Musical or Comedy went to Oliver!, Fred Astaire lost to Ron Moody in Oliver!, Petula Clark lost to Barbara Streisand in Funny Girl, and Barbara Hancock lost to Ruth Gordon in Rosemary’s Baby.
 Not a speck of Finian’s Rainbow was filmed in Ireland, and the bits I’ve seen of it appear to be a bit dated; plus Fred Astaire’s singing leaves me cold.
 On the plus side, handsome Canadian singer-actor Don Francks and singer Petula Clark are in the film, and it was nominated for a lot of awards.

-The Luck of the Irish (1948) Tyrone Power plays New York reporter Stephen Fitzgerald, who meets a leprechaun (Cecil Kellaway) and love interest Nora (Anne Baxter) while traveling in Ireland.
+The Luck of the Irish (1948) Tyrone Power (whose namesake great grandfather was a stage actor in Ireland in the 1800s) plays New York reporter Stephen Fitzgerald, who meets a leprechaun (Cecil Kellaway) and love interest Nora (Anne Baxter) while traveling in Ireland.
 He returns to New York to find Nora and the leprechaun are there as well.
 With Lee J. Cobb, and Jayne Meadows.
 This charming and mildly funny black-and-white film is not in the public domain (yet), but you might be able to watch it somewhere online or buy a copy.
 Note: There are three other movies with the same title – from 1920, 1936, and a 2001 – I guess if there’s a catchy phrase a movie is sure to follow.

 Waking Ned Divine (1998), a comedy starring Ian Bannen, Fionnula Flanagan.
 Set in the fictional Irish village of Tulaigh Mhór, but filmed on the Isle of Man (between England and Ireland).